-Wasp Nest Removal in the North London Area
+Wasp Nest Removal in The North London Area and Hertfordshire areas

 If you need wasp nest pest control in London at property or work place the Pest Professionals can help, and in many cases our London wasp nest treatment service is guaranteee.
 We provide you with instant assistance in two very effective steps:

 We will help you to evaluate your issue and give you instant, honest and TOTALLY FREE advice … with no obligation

 IF NEEDED, WE ORGANISE A VISIT or ON-SITE SURVEY FOR YOU

 Your local Pest Professional will come round to sort the issue out swiftly and without fuss

 The no obligation phone consultation service applies to both domestic and business customers in the North London region.
 No London wasp nest removal job is too big or too small for us to consider.
 Where relevant we are able to advise on any urgent steps needed to safeguard your health, property or possessions before a visit.
 If a site visit is needed we let you know if there will be a call out fee and also advise on the probable costs of any insect treatment should it be called for.

 The common wasp lives in colonies which grow throughout the summer months and can cause serious alarm when present in larger numbers or when colonies are nearby people.
 Many thousands of wasps can serve a single queen and commonly their nests are concealed in hard-to-reach places, sometimes underground or in cavities in properties of loft spaces.
 Wasps respond in a hostile manner to being disturbed and can attack in swarms in this circumstance and are likely to inflict a painful sting, which may be life-threatening to those with allergies.
 Without a doubt a sting in the throat can be fatal.
 Under no circumstances should anyone but a qualified pest controller try removal of a wasp nest.